benjamimWalker/chrono-flow/README.md

 ## Features

 The main features of the application are:
-- High-speed processing of large PDF files using Laravel 12's new concurrency features.
+- High-speed processing of large CSV files using Laravel 12's new concurrency features.
 - Bulk insertion of up to 1,000,000 records into MySQL in a few seconds.
 - Full test coverage with PestPHP.
 - Clean, maintainable Laravel 12 code with proper architecture.